*This article applies to:

 This is a popular way to restrict searches but it does have its limitations.
 You can only specify one searchBase; you cannot specify multile searchBase OUs.
 So, all users and contacts you wish to search for must be under the searchBase OU.
 This does not work for the default "Users" container.
 In addition, this feature only works for single domain forests.
 This feature existed in previous versions but was tied in with the OU-by-OU search filter which made it very confusing.

 To enable an OU filter, open the AppSettings.XML file and look for this section:

 The above example would start all searches in the root OU "Accounts".
 If you want Directory Manager or Directory Search to only look in the OUs below the \Accounts\Users OU, enter the OU name in the searchBase field (without the leading "/", then set enabled="true" and set the search base.
 It will look something like this:

-To exclude disabled users from the default search listing, set showDisabledUsers="true".
+To exclude disabled users from the default search listing, set showDisabledUsers="false".
 To include only users that are Exchange enabled in the default search listing, set showOnlyExchangeEnabledUsers="true".